 These characteristics include the following:

-- Roughness: The roughness of your ball’s coverstock is determined by the distance between the peaks and valleys on its surface, the height and depth of those highs and lows, and the chemical makeup of the coverstock and its finish.
+- Roughness: The roughness of your ball’s coverstock is determined by the distance between the peaks and valleys on its surface, the height and depth of those highs and lows and the chemical makeup of the coverstock and its finish.
 As was previously discussed, a rougher surface area generally produces increased friction on the lane.

-- Rate of Absorption: Today’s reactive resin coverstocks are permeable, which means they absorb liquids, including lane oil.
+- Rate of absorption: Today’s reactive resin coverstocks are permeable, which means they absorb liquids, including lane oil.
 Balls with a higher rate of absorption generate an increased amount of friction in play.

-- Surface Hardness: While surface hardness isn’t as relevant today as it was in previous decades, the hardness of your ball’s coverstock can still affect your ball’s overall performance in-lane.
+- Surface hardness: While surface hardness isn’t as relevant today as it was in previous decades, the hardness of your ball’s coverstock can still affect your ball’s overall performance in-lane.
 As a general rule, the softer a ball’s surface is, the less friction the ball will create with the lane.

-- Average Peak to Valley Surface Roughness: The average peak to valley surface roughness of a ball’s coverstock is often referred to as “Ra.”
+- Average peak-to-valley surface roughness: The average peak-to-valley surface roughness of a ball’s coverstock is often referred to as “Ra.”
 To compete in a USBC bowling match, the coverstock on your ball must have an Ra that is less than 50 micro-inches at a surface finish of 500 Abralon.

 - Hardness: Your ball’s hardness must have a measure of 72 or more when it’s assessed with a type D Shore durometer in order for you to participate in a USBC bowling contest.
 Its Mohs hardness must be 6.0 or lower.

 Maintaining Your Bowling Ball